thanghoang/academic-kickstart/content/news/data/index.md

 news:

   - date: 2023-03-02
     title: Got a seed grant from 4-VA for pre-tenure faculty.
-Thanks for your support!
+Thanks for your generous support!
     highlight: 1

   - date: 2023-03-01